cisco-asp-web/SONiC/lab_4/lab_4-guide.md

 In this lab we will focus on the first type - Data-plane ACLs.

 > [!NOTE]
-> In SONiC ACL implementation is highly dependent on the supported features in the the network processing unit (NPU) of the switch/router.
+> In SONiC, ACL implementation is highly dependent on the supported features in the the network processing unit (NPU) of the switch/router.
 The below tables are all encompassing fields outlined in the SONiC documentation.
 Please consult your Cisco account team to understand which features are implemented on a particular switch/router platform.

 ### ACL Tables
 The purpose of data-plane ACL tables is to link a set of rules that can be applied to data-plane traffic to a group of defined interfaces.